Introduction to Total Productive Maintenance (TPM)

 TPM is accompanied by performance metrics that help manufacturers address different types of productivity loss.
 To better visualize OEE and its loss categories, maintenance teams can employ computerized maintenance management system (CMMS) software to assist with the core functions of every TPM step.
 For instance, a CMMS provides automated work order creation and tracking, making it easier to visualize performance and make adjustments while saving significant manual effort.

-A CMMS combined with condition monitoring sensors can also show where and when assets are demonstrating signs of wear so that the team can restore them to normal conditions before they fail.
+A CMMS combined with condition monitoring sensors can also show where and when assets are demonstrating signs of wear so that the team can restore them to normal conditions before they fail, allowing companies to enable predictive maintenance.
 Managers can even assign training workshops to employees through their CMMS accounts, including resources offered by vendors.
 Additionally, a CMMS generates repair logs during early equipment management, which are critical for uncovering the symptoms of asset failure.

-Quality assurance is also strengthened by a CMMS since it detects energy and material waste through manual spot checks or mounting sensors used to monitor asset conditions.
 It reminds technicians to complete tasks like quality testing the final product.
-A CMMS is able to print safety inspections and audit records for further review, including identifying potential hazards such as components stored in flammable areas.
+A CMMS can print safety inspections and audit records for further review, including identifying potential hazards such as components stored in flammable areas.
 Users can quickly retrieve standard operating procedures, certifications, and other checklists for external agencies.

 Learn more about how a CMMS enables TPM.